-The University of Arkansas at Pine Bluff is committed to a safe and secure environment for all its faculty, staff, students, and visitors, including minor-aged children who participate in programs that may be connected with the University.
+The UAPB is committed to a safe and secure environment for all its faculty, staff, students, and visitors, including minoraged children who participate in programs that may be connected with the University.

 Further, The Child Maltreatment Act 12-12-501 and Act 6-61-133 requires mandated reporting by University employees and volunteers.
 Mandated reporting includes programs, camps, or activities that involve minor-aged children that University units operate, host, or permit third parties to use University facilities.
 This law also prohibits any person from requiring prior permission, or prohibiting a person from, making a report of suspected child maltreatment.
 A person, acting in good faith, who makes a report of suspected maltreatment, is immune to civil or criminal liability for making the report.
 The University prohibits retaliation against any person who makes a good faith report of child maltreatment.